-- 1. A postgraduate degree in epidemiology, public health or other field related to planetary health, either awarded or imminent or equivalent training. - 2.
-Evidence of good organisational skills, including effective time management. - 3.
-Proven ability to work independently, as well as collaboratively as part of a research team. - 4.
-Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 5.
-Ability to work with large and complex datasets.
+- 1. MSc degree in epidemiology or equivalent postgraduate degree - 2.
+Experience in handling and analysing complex health datasets including data on acute infections - 3.
+Evidence of good organisational skills, including effective time management. - 4.
+Proven ability to work independently, as well as collaboratively as part of a research team. - 5.
+Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
+Experience of using statistical programmes and ability to write well-organized programming code - 7.
+Ability to correctly interpret results of epidemiological analyses